Is Bankruptcy The Answer To Student Loan Debt?

 Student Debt Consolidation

-As mentioned, affordable debt consolidation loans are rarely available for government student loans due to their competitive rates, but can be a good option for some private student debts, like lines of credit and credit cards.
-However, if you can’t cover your original student loan, most lenders will assume the same of any debt consolidation loan they offer you, so you may need to add a cosigner to help you qualify.
+As mentioned, affordable debt consolidation loans are rarely available for government student loans due to their competitive rates.
+However, it can be a good option for some private student debts, like lines of credit and personal loans.
+However, if you can’t cover your original student loan, most lenders will assume the same of any debt consolidation loan they offer you.
+So you may need to add a cosigner to help you qualify.

 Dealing With Other Debts On Top Of Your Student Loans

-While your student loans debt might not be included under the BIA and cannot be discharged before the 7-year waiting period has expired, you can still deal with other debt under the act before that time is up.
+While your government student debts might not be included under the BIA and cannot be discharged before the 7-year waiting period has expired, you can still deal with other debts under the act before that time is up.
 Student loans can be part of your overall debt problem.
-Many Canadians struggle with mounting debt from different sources aside from just student loans, including credit card debt, personal loan debt, and so forth.
+Many Canadians struggle with mounting debt from different sources aside from student loans.
+This may include credit card debt, personal loan debt, and so forth.

 If you have other major debts, bankruptcy can still be a viable option for you, even if you haven’t yet met the waiting period.
 Filing for personal bankruptcy can help you deal with other debts to make paying back your student loan more feasible.